 Is there a future for the two of you?

-Most of us place exponential expectations on our chosen companion..
-We want them to fulfill us emotionally, sexually, romantically, intellectually, spiritually…and forever.
+Most of us place exponential expectations on our chosen companion.
+We want them to fulfil us emotionally, sexually, romantically, intellectually, spiritually… and forever.
 So how do you actually know if your relationship chance of surviving and thriving?
-If If your answer to most of the below statements is ‘yes’, don’t hesitate and RESUSCITATE:-) :
+If your answer to most of the below statements is ‘yes’, don’t hesitate and RESUSCITATE 🙂 :

-7. We are both invested in taking active steps to reconnect
+5. We are both committed to taking active steps to reconnect

-9. We care about each other and there is love (although we may not be ‘in love’)
+9. We care about each other and there is love (even if we’re not ‘in love’)